PseudoDevs/IamGhost/FATAL6.md

-Last updated: 2024-04-02 18:44:36
+Last updated: 2024-04-02 18:45:43
-Random Quote: What worries you masters you. - Haddon Robinson
+Random Quote: We love life, not because we are used to living but because we are used to loving. - Friedrich Nietzsche